OfficeDev/Office-Add-in-samples/Excel-custom-functions/Storage/README.md

 # Using storage to share data between UI-less custom functions and the task pane

 If you need to share data values between your UI-less custom functions and the task pane, you can use the OfficeRuntime.storage object.
-UI-less ustom functions and task do not share the same runtime and cannot access the same data.
+UI-less custom functions and task do not share the same runtime and cannot access the same data.
 OfficeRuntime.storage saves simple key/value pairs that you can access from both UI-less custom functions and the task pane.

 This sample accompanies the article [Save and share state in UI-less custom functions](https://docs.microsoft.com/office/dev/add-ins/excel/custom-functions-save-state)